 Do I need planning permission?

-Solar panels mounted on a house or a block of flats or a building situated within the grounds of a house or a flat:
+Solar panels mounted on a house or a block of flats or a building situated within the grounds of a house or block of flats:

 - the highest part of the solar panel or equipment will be higher than the highest part of the roof (excluding any chimney);

-Stand alone solar panels (panels not on a building)
+Stand alone solar panels on domestic premises (panels not on a building)

 - more than one stand alone solar panel would be installed.

 - it would exceed 4m in height.

-- it would be installed within the grounds of a listed building.
+- it would be installed within the curtilage of a listed building.
 Curtilage means within the garden or grounds.

 - in a conservation area, any part of the solar installation would be closer to a highway (includes roads, paths and public rights of way) than any part of the house; or

 - the surface area of any stand alone solar panel will exceed 9m² or any dimension of its array (including other equipment) would exceed 3m .

 Where can I find more information?